N1colaOu/2d-heat/README.md

 ![Heat diffusion animation](./build/animation1.gif)
 ![Heat diffusion animation](./build/animation0.gif)

+## AI
+The use of generative AI extends only to the ReadMe file, Makefile and some little parts of the python script.
+Everything else was done and thought by me.
 ## Summary

 This repository computes and visualizes 2D heat diffusion on a rectangular plate.
 Two C++ examples generate time-series data files in `./build/`, and the Python visualization script converts the result into an animated GIF.